Sooty grunter: Habitat and biology

 Sooty grunters inhabit large flowing freshwater streams, preferring rapidly flowing waters with a rocky bottom and sparse aquatic plant cover.
 The species can tolerate acidic conditions to a pH of 4.0 and temperatures between 12 and 34 °C. It is an omnivorous species which has been recorded feeding on frogs, insects, worms, crustaceans, algae, plant roots and palm berries.
-They spawn during the summer as the water levels rise as a result of the monsoon, they may spawn in groups.
+They spawn during the summer as the water levels rise as a result of the monsoon, and they may spawn in groups.
 The males guard and fan the eggs after fertilisation.

 Fisheries

-Sooty grunters are a regarded as a good angling fish.
+Sooty grunters are regarded as good angling fish.
 In Queensland there is a bag limit of 10 specimens.

 Species description and etymology

-The sooty grunter was first formally described as Therapon fuliginosus in 1883 by the Scottish-Australian naturalist William John Macleay with the type locality given as the Upper Burdekin River in northern Queensland.
+The sooty grunter was first formally described as Therapon fuliginosus in 1883 by the Scottish-Australian naturalist William John Macleay, with the type locality given as the Upper Burdekin River in northern Queensland.
 The specific name fuliginosus, from the Latin word fuligo, "soot", refers to the sooty coloration of the species.